Clinical trials are an essential step in translating research advances into health innovations and evaluating new interventions.

 We will meet the costs associated with registering the trial.
 You can ask for these as part of your grant application.

-If a clinical trial is terminated, you must update the status in the registry to:
+If a clinical trial is terminated, you must update the registry record to include:

 When you apply for Wellcome funding for a clinical trial, you must submit an outputs management plan with your grant application.
 This should describe how and when trial data will be made more widely available, while maintaining the confidentiality and privacy of trial participants.